-Our expectations always reach beyond the status quo of ‘what is’.
+Our expectations always reach beyond the status quo of our current reality.
 This is simply the primal hunter-gatherer instinct prodding us to keep seeking.
 Seeking facilitates survival, up to a point anyway.
 You could say the journey is always here and now beneath our feet.
 We’re always at the beginning of the next step.
 In this way, everyone is master of their own life.
 Each of us does the best we can relative to our nature and circumstance, struggling our way towards optimum balance, and in truth never quite reaching it.
 Chapter 64 hints at this, A thousand mile journey begins below the feet.
 Of doing we fail, of holding on we lose.

 Naturally, there is the hoodwinking side of mastery.
 This is our social need to anoint masters of whatever we deem important.
 They symbolize and appear to embody the ideals to which we aspire.
 These alpha-males will surely lead us to a better place… or perhaps like lemmings, off a cliff.

 The Yoga of Perfection

 I left the best for last.
 One main problem I’ve always had with perfecting one aspect of life was that this amounted to putting all my perfection eggs in one basket.
 Conversely, putting all these eggs in each of life’s baskets is humanly impossible.
 The Bhagavad Gita hints at what may count for true mastery.

 They all attain perfection when they find joy in their work.
 Hear how a man attains perfection and finds joy in his work. #18:45